maximo/broadvoice_prototype/README.md

 - Flask `pip install Flask` or `pip3 install Flask`
 - requests `pip install requests` or `pip3 install requests`

+# Install Direnv

-If you don't already have direnv installed, install it using the following command:
+If you don't already have direnv installed, run the following command:

 `pip install direnv` or `pip3 install direnv`

 Modify your shell profile (i.e. ~/.bash_profile) by adding the following:

 `eval "$(direnv hook bash)"`

+Restart your shell so the environment variables defined in .envrc are loaded when nagivating to this project from a terminal window.

 # Create Python Virtual Environment